SQL ORDER BY

 Congrats on completing the Basic SQL tutorial!

-You may find that your skills are limiting, though.
+You may find that your skills are limited, though.
 If you want to do things like aggregate data across entire columns or merge multiple datasets together, check out the Intermediate SQL section of this tutorial.